 At the risk of repeating what we have already seen in post 39, but for a different purpose, I want to look again at the limits of Sartre’s philosophical starting place, which he himself set out:

-En route, we can acknowledge that Sartre’s ontological bind shows why Levinas started from scratch and not ontology or phenomenology, however let’s remember that Sartre also stated, in Being and Nothingness, that ontology “allows us to catch a glimpse of what sort of ethics will assume its responsibilities when confronted with a human reality in situation.”
-Now, the reason for this re-fresh is the addition that Christina Howells brings to the table.
-Howells thinks that by peeking at ethics through ontology’s door Sartre is leading himself, and us, to a place where freedom acts like a value.
+En route, we can acknowledge that Sartre’s ontological bind shows why Levinas started from scratch and not ontology or phenomenology, however let’s remember that Sartre also stated, in Being and Nothingness, that ontology “allows us to catch a glimpse of what sort of ethics will assume its responsibilities when confronted with a human reality in situation.”6 Now, the reason for this re-fresh is the addition that Christina Howells brings to the table.
+Howells thinks that by peeking at ethics through ontology’s door Sartre is leading himself, and us, to a place where freedom acts like a value7.
 This is because Sartre’s whole philosophy, one could argue, steers towards the announcement of freedom as being the critical component of our lives.
 The game is given away, though, not by Howells in the first instance, but by Jean-Paul himself.
-In Existentialism and Humanism he actually declares, “We will freedom for freedom’s sake”, and by doing so declares that freedom is a value.
+In Existentialism and Humanism he actually declares, “We will freedom for freedom’s sake,”8 and by doing so declares that freedom is a value.

 Now, hold on to your hats, because there is a deeper impact than one might at first suspect.
 From this honesty in Being and Nothingness, regarding his belief that ontology itself cannot form ethical precepts, I believe that the declaration in Existentialism and Humanism, of freedom being willed for freedom’s sake, represents a significant shift.
 The shift is that ontology has been abandoned to something more important and that something is what Sartre has developed from his thinking around freedom.
 In some ways the statement in Existentialism and Humanism casts off the shackles of his previous thinking and plonks freedom before his audience with defiance in his heart.
 He knows the move he is making is philosophically unjustified, but takes the spirited leap from ontology to morality anyway.
 And this is, ultimately, where we see Sartre taking his own medicine, as I will now explain.

 Throughout Being and Nothingness, Sartre was trying to demonstrate his adherence to the current vogue of philosophical protocol as executed ‘on the continent’ as opposed to in America or Britain.
 Phenomenology and ontology were assiduously studied, advanced and pushed to their limits.
 The difficulty for Sartre was that he wanted to get beyond their limits, to ethics, but was shackled by the very discipline he sought to uphold.
 In his eyes his project was to be a philosopher in the grand continental tradition.
 However, this project he came to realise could not get him where he wanted.
 So, presumably cogitating upon his thoughts regarding freedom and bad faith, he stared, anguish ridden, at his life’s work and chose, with his ideas of freedom foremost in his mind, to begin afresh and start a new project for himself.
-The new Sartre project turned away from ‘Sartre – The Grand Philosopher’ to ‘Sartre – The Existential Freedom Fighter’, where freedom was to be at the heart of all his thinking and his actions.
+The new Sartre project turned away from ‘Sartre – The Grand Philosopher’ and towards ‘Sartre – The Existential Freedom Fighter’, where freedom was to be at the heart of all his thinking and his actions.
 To authentically believe in freedom and that ‘man’ should invent ‘himself’ was for Sartre absolutely something he couldn’t just theorize, he had to embody it.
 So, that is what he did.
 He leapt from ontology with all its comfort, security and both feet planted firmly on the ground, to the giddy swirling currents of airborne existential freedom, with no parachute attached.

 The leap of faith to freedom, with all its multi-faceted dimensions and internal coherence, is nonetheless still a leap.
 However, it is also a testament to Sartre’s belief in himself that he had discovered something valuable and intrinsically more worthwhile than following traditional agendas.
 To write and conceptualise is one thing, but to take your own medicine and in this case tear up the rulebook because you have discovered something you believe is better, is the stuff of great anguish.
 Sartre could easily have knuckled under and kept on plodding and poking around ontology and phenomenology and given himself a very easy life studying and tutoring the continental philosophical canon as it had come to be.
 To reject the ease and comfort and embark upon an untested new project with only one’s self-belief to keep one warm at night shows great courage and integrity.
 Now, hats off to Jean-Paul!